abisecops/abisec.xyz/cm110i453000t09lbbofz7cnr.md

 ## **Introduction:**

-Hey fellow JavaScript fans!
-Today, we’re going on a cool journey to understand the mysterious ‘var’ word in JavaScript.
-It’s all about how we declare and use variables in our code.
-We’ll find out why ‘var’ might not be the best choice sometimes.
-Get ready for an exciting adventure where we’ll learn lots of interesting stuff.
-Let’s dive in and explore the amazing world of ‘var’ in JavaScript together!
+Hey JavaScript fans!
+Today, we'll explore how to declare variables in JavaScript and why 'var' might not always be the best choice.
+Let's dive in!

 ## Difference between Var, Let and Const in JavaScript.